 - The capsule-based coffee maker can brew five different coffee cup sizes up to 17-ounce travel mugs, which is a generous cup size for any coffee lover.

-- The brew time is only 15 seconds, which is perfect for busy coffee lovers who need their cup of fantastic-tasting coffee to go.
+- The brew time is only 15 seconds, which is perfect for busy coffee lovers who need their cup of coffee to go.
 It’s also great for multiple coffee drinkers since long brew times can lead to slow service.

 - Nespresso offers a free capsule recycling program, so users can send the capsules back, which is a fantastic eco-friendly feature.